 Samantha Millette, B.A.
 (SAMI Environmental)

 After graduating with a B.A. in Environmental & Resource Studies from Trent University, Samantha began working as an independent consultant in the waste management industry, providing research, writing, and editing support to senior consultants at all stages of project development.

 Working primarily as a sub-consultant, Samantha has been involved in research projects focused on extended producer responsibility, from best practices in the management of waste electronics (as a sub-contractor to CM Consulting for Environment Canada) to construction and demolition waste (as a sub-contractor to Kelleher Environmental for Environment Canada).
-Some of her most recent engagements have included studies on the impact of industry and lifestyle trends on residential recycling tonnages (as a sub-contractor to CM Consulting for City of Calgary), economic and environmental benefits of deposit-return for beverage containers (as a sub-contractor to CM Consulting), and industry best practices in the end-of-life management of waste lead-acid (as a subcontractor to CM Consulting for CEC) and electric-drive vehicle batteries (as a sub-contractor to Kelleher Environmental for CEC).
-Among other notable consulting assignments, Samantha assisted in the development of a draft Recycling, Audit, and Verification Guideline for Ontario (as a sub-contractor to CM Consulting for the Canadian Standards Association), and is currently involved in a study to determine how product registries in Scandinavian countries could be implemented in Canada (as a subcontractor to Giroux Environmental Consulting).
+Some of her most recent engagements have included studies to inform the designation of new materials under Ontario’s new waste legislation, economic and environmental benefits of deposit-return for beverage containers (as a sub-contractor to CM Consulting), and industry best practices in the end-of-life management of waste lead-acid (as a subcontractor to CM Consulting for CEC) and electric-drive vehicle batteries (as a sub-contractor to Kelleher Environmental for CEC).
+Among other notable consulting assignments, Samantha assisted in the development of a draft Recycling, Audit, and Verification Guideline for Ontario (as a sub-contractor to CM Consulting for the Canadian Standards Association), and is currently involved in a benchmarking study for the Alberta Recycling Management Authority (as a sub-contractor to Kelleher Environmental).